Canadian standup comedian Mike MacDonald dies from heart complications

-John Paul MacDonald says his older brother died on Saturday afternoon at the age of 62.

-He says Mike MacDonald died from heart complications at the Ottawa Heart Institute.
+The longtime comedian died on Saturday afternoon from heart complications at the Ottawa Heart Institute, his brother J.P.
+MacDonald said on Sunday.

-His brother said MacDonald loved nothing more than to make people laugh.
+His brother said MacDonald loved nothing more than to make people laugh – something he discovered in high school.

+“Obviously it’s easier in high school to make friends if you can make people laugh.
+But there was more to it than that.
+He was just really good at it, he was brilliant at it.
+It always just stuck wit him and that’s what he wanted to do,” said J.P.
+MacDonald, who is also known by his stage name Johnny Vegas.

+MacDonald, who was also a gifted drummer, got his comedy start at an Ottawa punk rock club called the Rotters Club in the 1970s.
+He prepared a mountain of material: Three 45-minute comedy sets, which J.P.
+MacDonald noted may be standard for a music gig, but not a comedy one.

 As news of MacDonald’s death spread in the comedy world, social media tributes came pouring in.